lkodinsson/MARS/Core/Characters/Maneuvers.md

 **Duration:** 1 Round

-Make an attack with +1 to hit and damage, but you get -1 to your armour rating until your next turn.
+Make an attack with +1 to hit and damage, but you get -1 to your armour rating for the duration.

 You may spend an additional 1 stamina to double both the bonus and the penalty.
 You may only do this if you are at least exceptional (r12) in the skill providing you this maneuver.